 Your treatment for appendix cancer will be customized to your particular needs.
 One or more of the following therapies may be recommended to treat the cancer or help relieve symptoms.

-Carcinoid tumors: Often, surgery is done to remove the appendix, right colon and surrounding lymph nodes.
-For more information, see carcinoid tumors.
+Neuroendocrine tumors (NETs): Often a surgery called a right hemicolectomy is done to remove the appendix, right colon and surrounding lymph nodes.
+If the tumor has not spread, surgery alone may be enough treatment.
+For more information, see neuroendocrine tumors.

-Adenocarcinoid tumors: Treatment may include all the following:
+Adenocarcinoma tumors: Treatment may include all of the following:

 - Removal of the right part of the colon